joreft/wizard_fun_run/README.md

 But the core game engine (physics, animations, state transitions etc.) is written by myself.

 Also note that this is an eclectic mix of best practices in C++ and some wild experiments that I do to satisfy my curiosity.
-This is not written by a game programmer!
+This is not written by a game programmer, and is not supposed to be instructional.
 Any sane person who wants to make actual games as a hobby (rather than for learning purposes) should probably use a proper game engine.
 (I suggest Godot: https://godotengine.org/ because it's free and open-source)

+# Tooling
+Using aseprite (https://www.aseprite.org/) for creating sprites and exporting sprite metadata in json format, which in turn the game engine uses for importing sprite sheets.

 # Build dependencies
 CMake (version >= 3.12) is used for building.